The Complete List of 30+ Mobile Testing Tutorials:

-- Native apps are installed from app stores like Google play store or app store where mobile web are websites and are only accessible through Internet.
+- Native apps are installed from app stores like Google play store or app store where mobile web are websites and are only accessible through the Internet.

 The rest of the article is going to be about Mobile Application Testing.

-Significance of Mobile Application Testing
+The significance of Mobile Application Testing

-- Different range of mobile devices with different screen sizes and hardware configurations like hard keypad, virtual keypad (touch screen) and trackball etc.
+- Different range of mobile devices with different screen sizes and hardware configurations like a hard keypad, virtual keypad (touch screen) and trackball etc.